Customer Reviews

 one in your area is using FLARM yet - you still have a very nice IGC

-approved (not approved yet) flight recorder along with the ability to display ADS-B and
+approved flight recorder along with the ability to display ADS-B and

 Mode C and Mode S transponder traffic.
 The PowerFLARM unit can also supply GPS data to